What is Trap Neuter Return?

 About Our TNR Program

-FELV/FIV testing can be completed, if requested, at no additional charge.
+FELV/FIV testing can be completed, if requested.
 Cats that are showing clinical signs of illness will be tested at the veterinarian’s discretion.
 All cats that test positive will be humanely euthanized.

 Download information and trapping instructions here.